aalami-muley/import-api-spec-to-design-center-action/README.md

 |SPEC_PATH|The relative path of the root specification file|true|
 |FILES_PATHS|The relative path of the files to import|true|

+## Secrets

+The action uses a TOKEN secret used to authorize the actions to Anypoint Platform.

 ## Example usage

 ```yaml